EnvisionDoc/enos_fundamental_zh/reference/glossary.md

 ### access rule

-In IAM, an access rule refers to a user's operational permission to an EnOS resource.
+In IAM, an access rule refers to a user's operational permission to an EnOS™ resource.

 ### asset